 The superintendent or their designee shall post the seniority list based on an employee's current assignment on the internal website no later than February 15 of each year.
-All employees with certification or an endorsement that would qualify them as eligible to be listed in another area need to notify Personnel in writing by March 1.
+The District and the EEA Office shall each send an email notice to certificated employees when the seniority list is available for review.
+Employees will have until March 1 of each year to submit a response form to Human Resources to update any certification(s) or endorsement(s) that would qualify them as eligible to be listed in another area(s) on the seniority list.
 The provisions of paragraphs A1 through A5 above shall be implemented on or before May 15 of the school year prior to the school year in which any staff reductions may be necessary.
 The Superintendent shall take such action as may be required by statute to non-renew or adversely affect the employment contracts of affected employees.